Did You Know About These Tales Associated With The Aurora Lights?

 This one is the best- In many cultures, it was forbidden to whistle or sing at the northern lights.
 People believed that the spirits would come down to take away your soul.

 And if they did get close, the best way to ward off them was by clapping your hands.
-Although, the North American Indian seemed to be very gutsy to intentionally whistle the lights so they would come closer.
+However, the North American Indian seemed to be very gutsy to intentionally whistle the lights so they would come closer.

 The Indians liked to whisper messages to the light to be taken beyond the blue yonder.